yahgwai/rkfall-nft/README.md

 The project also includes a web interface for viewing the trajectories which executes the same rk4 code natively in browser.

 :warning: **Warning**: This smart contract code is a demo and a WIP.
-It is not for production use and has not been audited.
-Use at your own risk.
+It has not being audited and is not for production use.

 <p align="center">
   <img src="./docs/full-web-page.png" alt="An image of the rk fall interface showing bodies in motion" />